Everyone understands the value of a great strategy, right?

 - Now while you write your About page make sure that every social profile, author page on a different blog and your Google + profile. you need to add a rel=”me” in every link.

 - in this final step go to Google Rich Snippet testing tool

-I am an SEO and Internet Marketing consultant in Orlando & Daytona Beach, Florida. a Lebanese Origin with a Passion for SEO and Analytics, Founder of LebSEO Design .
+Wissam Dandan is an International SEO and Digital Marketing consultant in Daytona Beach, Florida. a Lebanese Origin with a Passion for SEO and Analytics, Founder of LebSEO Design .
 I also maintain a microblog on Twitter @WissamDandan and Google+